iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

 Lastly, a trajectory with a displacement of 150 rad with a final velocity of 25 :math:`\frac{rad}{s}` and a final acceleration of 15 :math:`\frac{rad}{s^2}`.
-As with all trajectories, the position takes a smooth route to its final displacement, and we once again at a final velocity of 25 :math:`\frac{rad}{s}`.
+As with all trajectories, the position takes a smooth route to its final displacement, and we once again finish at a final velocity of 25 :math:`\frac{rad}{s}`.
 This time, we see a non-zero slope at the end of the velocity plot, and when measured, find an acceleration of 15 :math:`\frac{rad}{s^2}`.